 ARE WE DESIGNED TO EAT FIBER?

-As compared to other omnivores such as primates, humans have a much smaller colon.
+Humans have a much smaller colon compared to other omnivores (such as primates).
 The colon is responsible for breaking down fibrous fruits, leaves, stems, and stalks.
-This means, the larger the colon, the greater its ability to digest fiber.12 What’s more, humans also have a much smaller cecum.
+This means the larger the colon, the greater its ability to digest fiber.13 What’s more, humans also have a much smaller cecum.
 The cecum is responsible for fermenting plant matter (cellulose or fiber) and turning it into energy (fatty acids).
-The human cecum is too small to perform this— which is why fiber goes right through us.13
+The human cecum is too small to perform this— which is why fiber goes right through us.14

 If our digestive tract has anything to say, it’s telling us there’s no need for fiber.